Why should I take the Workshop?

 Nothing gets held back as we provide all the systems and vendors you will need so you get a winning start at note investing!

-Why do I need the Forms Library?
+Why do I need the Resource Library?

-The easy answer is you don’t need the Forms Library.
+The easy answer is you don’t need the Resource Library.
 However, chances are you will need to spend thousands of dollars and countless hours developing your own Forms Library.
 What is the cost of your time and money?
 Again, the way to success in the note industry is to spend your time sourcing notes and making them profitable RATHER THAN burdening yourself with back office admin work.

 What is meant by a mortgage note?